-Finally, the research question 'Which factors influence the relation between childhood maltreatment and suicide?' was proposed.
-In order to answer this question, a correlation analysis and a logistic regression analysis were done.
-First, the correlation analysis was executed for the support variables in order to look at the cohesion between these variables.
-It revealed that social support was the least correlated factor, which was only positively related with teacher support.
-However, the other support variables were almost all positively correlated with each other.
-Peculiarly, teacher support was negatively correlated with family support and connectedness with parents.
-It indicates that maltreated persons who have received support from a teacher, received less support from their family and were less connected with their parents.
+Finally, the research question was proposed: 'Which factors influence the relation between childhood maltreatment and suicide?'
+In order to answer this question, a correlation analysis and a logistic regression analysis was been done.
+First, the correlation analysis was executed for the support variables to look at the cohesion between these variables.
+It revealed that social support was the least correlated factor, but the other support variables were all correlated with each other.
+Social support was positively related with teacher support and relationship with parents, the rest of the support variables were positively correlated with each other.
+However, teacher support was negatively correlated with family support, relationship with parents and present contact with parents.
+It indicates that maltreated persons who have received support from teachers, received less support from their family, had a worse relationship with their parents and have less contact with them at the moment.
 In conclusion, maltreated persons received either support from their family and/or parents, or they received support from their teacher(s).
 Furthermore, the correlation analyses suggest that the support variables do not represent one common factor, which implicates that the results of the regression analyses won't be similar for these variables.
+For the following logistic regression analysis, the interpretations of the results are arranged per factor.